You're reading

 • One internal source of truth for anything an AI system might quote

-This is not process for the sake of process.
-It is what makes AI safe to use at scale.
-Without it, AI simply helps you spread inconsistency faster.
+This is not process for the sake of process (I hate that).
+It is just without it, AI simply helps you spread inconsistency faster and allows issues to compound.

 Content observability, explained in plain English